Connection Between Gum Disease and Tooth Loss

-The most common cause of tooth loss, in one form or another, is gum disease.
-It starts with hardly any symptoms at all, but will lead to swollen, bleeding and tender gums in time.
-If left to progress, the gums will begin to recede and the jaw bone will atrophy to a point where the teeth can shift, loosen and fall out.
-Gum disease is preventable, but if you neglect certain hygiene practices or decide to skip the dentist, dentures could be in your future.
-It’s important to seek dental care if you are experiencing one or more problems with your teeth or jaw.
-Without it, your dentition could be severely affected and make almost any restorative care impossible.
+The most prevalent cause of tooth loss, without a doubt, is gum disease.
+It starts with hardly any symptoms, but without treatment, it will soon lead to swollen, bleeding, and tender gums.
+If left to progress, the gums will recede, and the jaw bone will atrophy to a point where the teeth can loosen, shift, and fall out.

 Gum disease is entirely preventable, but if you neglect certain hygiene practices or decide to skip the dentist, dentures may well be in your future.
 It’s vital to maintain your oral health by brushing twice daily, flossing at night, seeing the dentist regularly, and making an appointment whenever you experience dental pain, redness, and swelling of your gums, or you see blood in the sink after brushing.

 When you were younger, you probably never thought you would need dentures.
 And, if you practice proper oral hygiene and visit the dentist regularly, you can reduce or prevent many of the conditions that would cause tooth loss.